VLOGroup/imageutilities/README.md

 Installation:
 -------------

-Set up environment variable IMAGEUTILITIES_ROOT pointing to the root folder of the repository.

-Set up environment variable COMPUTE_CAPABILITY with the CC of your CUDA-enabled GPU
+- Set up environment variable `COMPUTE_CAPABILITY` with the CC of your CUDA-enabled GPU

-In the root directory (where this file is):
+- Set up environment variable `CUDA_SDK_ROOT_DIR` to point to the NVidia CUDA examples
+- Set up environment vaiable `ImageUtilitiesLight_DIR` to point to the path of this directory

+To build simply perform the following steps:

 ~~~
 $ cd build